 VB Lecture Notes - Graphics

-issues to be aware of.
-To save a graphic to your computer, you can right-click over the graphic and choose the Save Picture As menu command to place the graphic in your My Pictures folder.
-Some websites
+- To save a graphic to your computer on a Windows PC, you can right-click over the graphic and choose the Save Picture As menu command to place the graphic in your My Pictures folder.
+On a Macintosh computer, either right-click or Ctrl-Click to save a graphic.

 allow you to use clip art for free.
 From other websites, the graphics are protected by copyright and you are not allowed to use a graphic in anything that you publicly distribute.
 However, if you

 are using the graphic for a project in this VB course and the instructor is the only person that will see the graphic for grading purposes, then you may use the graphic in your VB project.
+The law provides an exception allowing you to use copyrighted material in certain educational reasons.

 - To clear an image from a picture box, use the statement